Constance White Says the Met Gala Theme Has Been a Part of Black Culture for Ages

 Refinery29 caught up with White who opened up about starting a podcast, fashion's racist missteps, and her biggest predictions for the upcoming Met Gala.

 Refinery29: Why was now the perfect time to launch your podcast?
-Do you have a favorite episode?
-What was your favorite topic to discuss?
+Do you have a favourite episode?
+What was your favourite topic to discuss?

 You've had such an inspiring career.
 What is your biggest career high and what has been the biggest mistake?
 What about the biggest learning moment?